sullyjason/Foggy/README.md

 <img src="/images/final.png" width="80%"/>

 The current version is limited in a few ways that, in a next version, could be improved as follows:
 - Memory of the Raspberry Pi - Use a newer Raspberry Pi or optimize code to pre-load all the image data more efficiently.
+Consider using bitmaps rather than PNGs.
 - Speed of the LED panel - Maybe the WS2811 LEDs that I have used are not the ideal choice.
 - Color accuracy and contrast - implement gamma correction and color correction filters.
-- Frequent glitching - I do not currently know the exact source of this, but half of the display occasionally malfunctions/acts erratically.
-A potential cause might be poor connections (I have been using dupont connectors), the quality of the LED matrix, signal noise caused by the level shifter, or
-- Running the script manually in VNC viewer (virtual desktop), which required exact file paths, multiple command line commands, and caused frustration/cost time as the viewer crashed or could not connect to the pi - Improve by writing a script to auto-run the python program on startup, no virtual desktop viewer needed.